00ricardo/webinar-frontend/bookDemo/README.md

 ## WEBINAR - FRONTEND FRAMEWORKS WITH HYBRID APPROACHES (Native + Web)
 #
 ### Init your Ionic Angular app
 Follow these steps to get started with your Book Database application.
-If you had problems with some step please check our [documentation] to solve your issue .
 ### Installation
-React Native requires Node.js v10+ to run.
+Ionic Angular requires Node.js to run.
 To install it click [here](https://nodejs.org/en/download/).
+The LTS version is recommended.

+Make sure it is working by running: node --version npm --version

 ##### 1 - Install the dependencies and configurations.
 Open command line and type:
-###### 1.1 - Install Node and expo-cli
+###### 1.1 - Install the Ionic CLI
 #
 ```sh
 node -v